fivetime/metal3-helm-charts/README.md

 In order to use it properly at every change to the chart the field `version` into the [Chart.yaml file](Chart.yaml) should be incremented.

 Use the `helm repo update` command to sync your local helm client to the latest charts built.

+## Debug features for IPA ramdisk
+For debugging session during inspection/provisioning phase, two features are available:
+* `rootPwd` which allows injecting an encrypted password for the `root` account of the IPA ramdisk.
+* `sshKey` which allows injecting a public SSH key to remotely connect to the IPA ramdisk with the `root` account.

+### Limitations
+The debug feature `rootPwd` only works for `legacy` baremetal node and does not work with `UEFI` baremetal node.
+A detailed analysis is available in this issue https://gitlab.com/sylva-projects/sylva-elements/helm-charts/metal3/-/issues/8#note_1580818343